Job plans are designed to bring consistency to how work is performed in Maximo.

 - Preventive maintenance becomes more effective

 Reliable execution depends on accurate planning inputs.
+This is the direct link between job plan quality and asset performance.

 Keeping Job Plans Current